-

 funds that were specifically designated for women: also a minority.
 The

-dean relented, saying that only one, highly qualified woman would receive
+dean relented, saying that only one highly-qualified woman would receive

 an appointment as a professor.
 The three women were all highly qualified,